rayyan35p/tp/docs/DeveloperGuide.md

 * The `TaskList` contains the `Task`s which have been added to the `Project`.
 * The `Employee` (if applicable) in each `Task` in the `TaskList` of the project must also exist in the `UniqueEmployeeList` of the project.

-***Note: For the Model, Employee and Project components, lower-level details (e.g. most class attributes and methods) have been omitted for visual clarity.

 ### Task component
 **API** : [`Task.java`](https://github.com/AY2324S1-CS2103T-T08-3/tp/blob/master/src/main/java/seedu/address/model/task/Task.java)